 As a result of our review of the potential impact of climate-related risks and opportunities, we have considered a number of aspects as being potentially material to the network.
 These include disruption to operations, reputational risks and operational improvements, which are being managed through member firm facilities and IT departments as well as efforts to reduce impacts on climate change.

-We report carbon emissions annually (see below) and provide additional climate-related disclosures in our annual response to the CDP (formerly known as the Carbon Disclosure Project).
+We report carbon emissions annually (see above) and provide additional climate-related disclosures in our annual response to the CDP (formerly known as the Carbon Disclosure Project).